One man's stunning attempt at eco-friendly living.

 While the focus of the house is on absorbing the sun’s rays, the interior features much of the flair Wasser was known for in his furniture.
-Despite the benefits of the Heliodome, many have complained about its appearance, hoping that the eco-home of the future looks a little less like a spacecraft and more like a French cottage.
+Despite the benefits of the Heliodome, many have complained about its appearance, hoping that the eco-home of the future looks a little less like a French cottage and more like a spacecraft.

 Follow us on Twitter to get the latest on the world's hidden wonders.

 Like us on Facebook to get the latest on the world's hidden wonders.Follow us on Twitter Like us on Facebook